AdelsteinJillTPF/wildlife-wrangler/README.md

 * Added section on taxonomy related errors to user's guide.

 ## Coming soon
-* MAJOR UPDATES TO DOCUMENTATION.
-SEE dev BRANCH FOR DETAILS.
 * Ability to incorporate bird records directly from a copy of the eBird EBD that user has downloaded.
 * Making species level geometry filtering optional if polygon is present in taxa concepts table.
 * Incorporating GBIF fields "dataGeneralizations", "georeferenceRemarks", and "informationWitheld".
 * Overriding polygon geometry columns in output database if a "footprintWKT" value was provided.
-* Incorporating species definition start and end dates.
+* Incorporating tools for navigating taxa concept matching and assessment.

 ## Inputs
 Data is gathered from catalogs and databases via API's, so there are few inputs.
 However, the 'wildlife-wrangler.sqlite' database is needed, which includes tables for taxon definitions, data request parameters, and post-request filtering criteria.